-When your B2B marketing plan is in place, the actual content creation phase can start.
+When your B2B marketing plan and content strategy are in place, the actual content creation phase can start.
 Research has shown that the content creation is seen as one of the biggest challenges for small businesses in marketing.
 It’s not just authors who suffer from ‘writers block’, entrepreneurs, consultants, business owners and actually complete organizations face this challenge.

 Creating content in itself is challenging, however, due to the rapid growth of content marketing initiatives, distinctive content is becoming more and more important.
 When content becomes a repetition of previously published knowledge or facts, the added value is limited.
 Providing content of high quality, with unique characteristics, increases its appeal.
 So how to get started as SMB?

 This blog pays attention to various content types for B2B content marketing, the relationship between these content types and how small businesses can create them.

 This blog post is based on a chapter of our free e-book ‘Implementing B2B Content Marketing, 7 proven steps to success’.
 Share your email address to download the full copy, or continue reading this chapter below.

 Thank you for downloading our e-book.
 You will receive the link by email.

 The most commonly used organization of content types is that according to format.
 The overview below offers an impression of different content formats that can be used to get across messages.